 A masseuse is a woman who gives massage professionally, but it is considered an out-of-date word in the U.S. Professionally trained men and women now call themselves massage therapists -- and they would rather you do, too.
-The reason is that in the 1950s, prostitutes started using the word masseuse to describe their work, and the place that they did it a massage parlor.
-Both terms, which had previously been respectable, became code words for sex workers and sex for hire.
+The reason is that in the 1950s, sex workers started using the word masseuse to describe their work and calling the place that they did it a massage parlor.
+Both terms became code words for sex workers and sex for hire.

 Here Come "The Rubbers"

 There was no official accreditation, however, and the quality of massage education varied widely.
 People without any training -- the "rubbers" -- began calling themselves masseurs and masseuses.
 And just as today, it was an easy cover for prostitution.

 Some masseuses, many of whom were nurses, set up their own businesses and called them "parlors" which was consistent with the language of the day.
 They did start professional societies, but as the 20th century went on, the 19th-century spas centered on mineral springs were losing their reputation for healing, and there began a disconnect between "medical treatment" and hands-on healing.
 By the 1950s, “massage parlor” was inseparably associated with a house of prostitution.